Red flags & The Abuse Cycle

 The Abuse Cycle - Let us help you to step off the merry go round.

-The cycle of violence theory describes the phases of an abusive relationship in the lead up to and following a violent event.
+The cycle of abuse theory describes the phases of an abusive relationship in the lead up to and following a violent event.
 The model looks at the repeated actions of a perpetrator, and how it impedes a victim’s ability to leave an abusive relationship.
-Once you are aware of this cycle it is much easier to notice the signs of it in your relationship.
+Once you are aware of this cycle it is much easier to notice the signs of it in your relationship or in a loved one's/friends relationship.

 The cycle of abuse often goes through four main stages: tension, incident, reconciliation, and calm.